 Your graph should look like this:

-For the black and white effect, create another Gradient patch and select a Circular gradient.
-Adjust the start and end range to 0.6 and 2.
-We kept the colors as black and white, but you could choose any you like.
+For the black and white effect, create another Gradient patch and another Gradient step patch.
+Select a Circular gradient this time.
+Adjust the start and end range in the Gradient Step patch to 0.6 and 2.
+We kept the colors as black and white, but you could choose different ones instead.

 Again, create a Dot Product, Swizzle and Add patch.
 Connect:

-Set the value of Dot Product to 0.45.
+Set the value of Dot Product to 0.45, and Swizzle to xxx1.

 The final step is to add the logic to switch between the two color gradients.
-We'll do this with the same screen tap that switches the glasses color by adding a Mix patch:
+We'll do this with the same screen tap that switches the glasses color by adding a Mix patch to the graph: